dirkelko/ui5conWorkshop/exercises/ex7/README.md

 ## Exercise 7.1 - Add the logic in the value help delegate to add a filter condition to the country filter field

 Implementing out-parameters for filter fields is more complex.
-We hava to implement the functions `createConditionPayload` and `onConditionPropagation` to first create the filter items for the country filter field based on the country of the selected location.
+We hava to implement the functions `createConditionPayload` and `onConditionPropagation` to create the filter items based on the country of the selected location and then apply this condition to the country filter field.

 ***vhfacilities/webapp/delegate/ValueHelp.delegate.js***